mountainkidai/MountainKidValley/README.md

 - Collaborating on **sustainable tourism and agricultural practices**.
 - Helping document and simulate the **long-term effects of climate change** in the region.

+- MountainKid Valley 2030 is led by **AlpKid Capital Private Limited, but we are open for all**.
+And that’s why most of our projects will be open source driven so anyone passionate about building a brighter future for HImachal can contribute.

 To contribute or collaborate, email us at **hello@alpkid.com**.

 ---